IBM/OpenWhisk-on-Kubernetes/minikube_deployment.md

 ./incubator-openwhisk-deploy-kube/configure/configure.sh
 ```

 After the configure.sh script is successfully executed, exit the pod by running `exit`.
-Now, you should back in your main terminal and you should see the following pods if your OpenWhisk is successfully deployed.
+Now, you should see the following pods if your OpenWhisk is successfully deployed.

 ```bash
 $ kubectl -n openwhisk get pods --show-all=true